luisdelcid/magic-functions/readme.txt

 == Description ==

-A collection of magic functions for your WordPress plugins and themes.
+A collection of magic functions for WordPress plugins and themes.

 = For plugins =